 Chain Stitch Variations

 The basic stitch can be easily altered to create different looks simply by pulling the thread tighter to make a more compact chain or lengthening the stitches to make a more open chain.

 Chain stitch also makes a great filler stitch.
 Start by outlining the shape you want to fill.
 Next, following the outline, create multiple lines of chain stitch inside the shape.
 Make sure that the lines are close together and no fabric shows between.
 Keep stitching until the entire shape is full.
 Using chain stitch as a filler is not only fun, but it creates interesting patterns inside the shape.
 For example, when filling a circular shape, you will end up with a deeply textured spiral.

 For a simple variation with a thicker, bolder look, check out the tutorial for Heavy Chain Stitch.

 Chain Stitch Patterns

 Want to practice your chain stitch?
 Many of the Wandering Threads Embroidery patterns use chain stitch in a variety of ways.
-For example, the New Mexico State Embroidery Pattern prominently features chain stitch to create the rays of the ancient Zia symbol.
+For example, the Georgia Embroidery Pattern prominently features chain stitch to create the Spanish moss draped over a grove of live oak trees.